microsoft/vscode-docs/docs/customization/keybindings.md

-editorTextFocus | The text in an editor has focus (cursor is blinking). editorHasSelection | Text is selected in the editor. editorHasMultipleSelections | Multiple regions of text are selected (multiple cursors). editorReadOnly | Editor is readonly. editorLangId | True when the associated language Id matches.
-Example: `"editorLangId == 'typescript'"`.
+editorTextFocus | The text in an editor has focus (cursor is blinking). editorHasSelection | Text is selected in the editor. editorHasMultipleSelections | Multiple regions of text are selected (multiple cursors). editorReadOnly | The editor is readonly. editorLangId | True when the editor's associated language Id matches.
+Example: `"editorLangId == typescript"`.
 **Mode contexts** |
-inDebugMode | A debug session is running. inSnippetMode | Editor is in snippet mode. inQuickOpen | The Quick Open dropdown has focus.
+inDebugMode | A debug session is running. inSnippetMode | The editor is in snippet mode. inQuickOpen | The Quick Open dropdown has focus.
 **Editor widget contexts** |
 findWidgetVisible | Editor Find widget is visible.